Super-Earth: First in habitable zone

 In April 2007, a team headed by Stéphane Udry based in Switzerland announced the discovery of two new super-Earths within the Gliese 581 planetary system, both on the edge of the habitable zone around the star where liquid water may be possible on the surface.
-With Gliese 581c having a mass of at least 5 Earth masses and a distance from Gliese 581 of 0.073 astronomical units (6.8 million mi, 11 million km), it is on the "warm" edge of the habitable zone around Gliese 581 with an estimated mean temperature (without taking into consideration effects from an atmosphere) of −3 degrees Celsius with an albedo comparable to Venus and 40 degrees Celsius with an albedo comparable to Earth.
+With Gliese 581c having a mass of at least 5 Earth masses and a distance from Gliese 581 of 0.073 astronomical units (6.8 million mi, 11 million km), it is on the "warm" edge of the habitable zone around Gliese 581 with an estimated mean temperature (without considering effects from an atmosphere) of −3 degrees Celsius with an albedo comparable to Venus and 40 degrees Celsius with an albedo comparable to Earth.
 Subsequent research suggested Gliese 581c had likely suffered a runaway greenhouse effect like Venus.

 Others by year

 2006

-Two further super-Earths were discovered in 2006: OGLE-2005-BLG-390Lb with a mass of 5.5 Earth masses, which was found by gravitational microlensing, and HD 69830 b with a mass of 10 Earth masses.
+Two further possible super-Earths were discovered in 2006: OGLE-2005-BLG-390Lb with a mass of 5.5 Earth masses, which was found by gravitational microlensing, and HD 69830 b with a mass of 10 Earth masses.

 2008

 The smallest super-Earth found as of 2008 was MOA-2007-BLG-192Lb.
 The planet was announced by astrophysicist David P. Bennett for the international MOA collaboration on June 2, 2008.
 This planet has approximately 3.3 Earth masses and orbits a brown dwarf.
 It was detected by gravitational microlensing.

 In June 2008, European researchers announced the discovery of three super-Earths around the star HD 40307, a star that is only slightly less massive than the Sun.
-The planets have at least the following minimum masses: 4.2, 6.7, and 9.4 times Earth's.
+Planets have at least the following minimum masses: 4.2, 6.7, and 9.4 times Earth's.
 The planets were detected by the radial velocity method by the HARPS (High Accuracy Radial Velocity Planet Searcher) in Chile.

 In addition, the same European research team announced a planet 7.5 times the mass of Earth orbiting the star HD 181433.
-This star also has a Jupiter-like planet that orbits every three years.
+This star also has a Jupiter-like planet that orbits it every three years.